usds/us-forms-system/docs/building-a-form/creating-custom-fields-and-widgets.md

 ### How us-forms-system uses rjsf

 The us-forms-system code uses rjsf to render form fields, but it builds a scaffolding on top of it to support multi-page forms and our common form patterns.
-The second part is creating a form configuration spec that allows devs to specify the structure of one of our multi-page forms.
+Additionally, us-forms-system uses rjsf to create a form configuration spec that allows devs to specify the structure of one of our multi-page forms.

 ##### Customizing fields, widgets, and events from rjsf